Shane Robinson (baseball)

-Shane Michael Robinson (born October 30, 1984) is an American former professional baseball outfielder.
-He played in Major League Baseball (MLB) for the St. Louis Cardinals, Minnesota Twins, Los Angeles Angels, and New York Yankees between 2009 and 2018.
+Shane Michael Robinson (born October 30, 1984) is an American former professional baseball outfielder and current first base coach for the San Francisco Giants of Major League Baseball (MLB).
+He played in MLB for the St. Louis Cardinals, Minnesota Twins, Los Angeles Angels, and New York Yankees between 2009 and 2018.

 High school and college career

 Robinson graduated from Jesuit High School in Tampa, Florida.
 He lettered in baseball and football there, and was All-State in both sports in his junior and senior seasons.

 Robinson then enrolled at Florida State University.
 Robinson started all 68 games for the Florida State Seminoles in center field as a freshman, while batting .280.
 After the 2004 season, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League and was named a league all-star.
 As a sophomore, he led the team with a .427 batting average, 96 runs (leading the NCAA), 122 hits, 25 doubles, .605 slugging %, .532 on base % and 49 stolen bases.
 He also set a school record by having a 40-game hitting streak, the 11th-longest in NCAA history.
 His breakout effort earned him the 2005 Collegiate Baseball National Player of the Year, the first Seminole to win the award since J. D. Drew in 1997.
 He was also named SEBaseball.com's ACC Player of the Year and was a candidate for every National Player of the Year honor.
 His numbers declined as a junior but he still put together a solid season, leading the Seminoles with a .361 average, 97 hits, 79 runs, and 32 stolen bases.